security-force-monitor/research-handbook/source/locations-overview.rst

    :align: center
    :alt: Chart from the Security Force Monitor Research Handbook that describes what Locations are, and how they work in the Security Force Monitor research approach.

-To define a Location, we start with information included in the sources contain the claims on which our research is based (see :ref:`What is a claim?` and :ref:`Sources`).
+To define a :ref:`Location`, we start with information included in the sources contain the claims on which our research is based (see :ref:`What is a claim?` and :ref:`Sources`).
 The Location descriptions contained in sources vary greatly in their precision and accuracy:

  - At a precise coordinate: "Artillery Brigade deployed to latitude x, longitude y".
  - At a very specific place: "Has a checkpoint on the corner of street A and street B in Test Town".